 Becoming an attentive driver who is always well aware of one’s surrounding can take years of practice and experience.
 That’s why it’s imperative for new drivers to be extra mindful of riders.

-Motorcyclists are not only the hardest to detect on the road, they’re also the most vulnerable.
+Motorcyclists are not only the hardest to detect on the road, but they’re also the most vulnerable.
 In fact, motorcyclists are 75 times more likely to die in serious crashes than car drivers.

 Combine those two factors and it’s not hard to see why motorcyclists account for 20 percent of all road deaths and serious injuries despite representing only one percent of road traffic.